 You’re stuck in Don Mueang Airport and don’t know what to do.
 It’s understandable if you’ll get bored, but don’t worry!
 You can still make the most of your time by visiting Bangkok or travel around Don Mueang Airport.
 Let’s get going!

-Brief Introduction to Don Mueang Airport
+A Brief Introduction to Don Mueang Airport

-Taking a vacation surrounding Don Mueang Airport
+Enjoy a Splendid Travel around Don Mueang Airport

 One of the factors that make Don Mueang Airport stay busy is the low-cost flights, especially to the domestic and regional destinations.
 Budget-friendly transportation is what everyone wants when taking a trip, be it for business or vacation.

 Regarding the long layover at Don Mueang Airport, you can spend the time to visit the local tourist attractions.

 Opened in 1990, Central World Mall is recognized as one of the biggest shopping malls in Thailand. it is situated in Bangkok, hosting over 900 shops where you can find branded clothes, perfume and jewellery salons.
 Not only for shopping, but this place is also a great place to have some leisure entertainment time watching movies or playing with kids.

 2. Bangkok city

 Bangkok is one of the visited cities by tourists around the globe.
 However, its geographical location warns everyone with the danger of flooding, giving it known as a sinking city.
 The main reason is the use of underground waters which makes the soils sag.
 But still, you can enjoy the city sightseeing tour when the weather is fine with no much rain.